telerik/ajax-docs/api/client/Telerik.Web.UI.RadTabStrip.md

 The arguments of the MouseOut event.

-### contextMenu
+### mouseOver

-Occurs when the user right-clicks on a tab in the Tab Strip.
+Occurs when the mouse moves over a tab in the Tab Strip.

 #### Event Data